chfanghr/calculator/cmd/calc/README.md

       running Windows :D.

 ## Usage
-You can use calc in two ways: shell mode and command.
+You can use calc in three ways: shell mode ,expression mode and file mode.

-### Shell mode
+### Shell Mode
 This is probably the mode you'll want to use.
 It's like the python shell or irb. **THIS MODE COMES WITH AUTO -COMPLETION**
 ```
+❯ calc
 > 1+1
 2
 > 3(5/(3-4))